howtoclient/react-evix/README.md

            this.removeEventListener(myEventListener);
         }

-        //if another instace of this component exists its events will NOT BE REMOVED
+        //if another instance of this component exists its events will NOT BE REMOVED

         render(){
             return (